The Bear Etiquette Site

 • Never leave your food unattended or stored improperly, for even the briefest of times, (i.e. your backpack or food sack).

-• Don't prepare any food, or leave any garbage or items with strong odors, (i.e. toothpaste, deodorant, sunscreen, fishing tackle, bait etc.) in or around your campsite.
+• Don't and don't leave excess food in your vehicle.
+Prepare any food, or leave any garbage or items with strong odors, (i.e. toothpaste, deodorant, sunscreen, fishing tackle, bait etc.) in or around your campsite.

 • Don't keep snacks in your tent, even gum.